 Zachary J. Smith, Esq.

 I have handled dozens of workers' compensation cases for injured employees, recovering hundreds of thousands of dollars through settlements and decrees.
-I have represented dozens of accused criminals, helping to reach reasonable plea agreements in most cases; and I have worked to get four outright dismissals, an acquittal after a jury trial, and lower sentences on several "open pleas."
+I have represented dozens of accused criminals, helping to reach reasonable plea agreements in most cases; and I have worked to get five outright dismissals, an acquittal after a jury trial, a mistrial with a hung jury, and lower sentences on several "open pleas."

 Before becoming a lawyer, I spent twenty years in the grind of the working world at a range of workplaces that included supermarkets, warehouses, department stores, and law offices — and I believe this firsthand knowledge of employment issues has given me an edge in representing injured workers.
 I have a B.A. in English from the University of Southern Maine, where I also studied philosophy and economics, and a J.D. from the University of Maine School of Law, where I focused on business law, criminal law, and civil litigation and was active in student groups.
 After graduating law school a semester early, I took Maine’s February 2014 bar exam and earned an award for my score.
 I became an attorney in May 2014 and moved from Portland to Bangor two months later.
 I worked for a small firm in the area for three years and then left to establish my own practice.
 I am an unpublished fiction writer in my spare time, and I occasionally write a law blog.
 I have been working on a major law book project since 2015.
 I live with my wife and three cats and one dog.